 The Baby Blues

 Those hormones will be in full swing after giving birth.
+Recovering from a precipitous labor needs to occur mentally and hormonally as well.
 For months your body has been working hard to maintain two humans and now it has to adjust back down to one.
 The baby blues affect nearly 80% of all mothers postpartum, so it’s something to prepare for after giving birth, whether or not you’ve had a precipitous labor.

 Hormonal imbalances, unfortunately, don’t often work themselves out precipitously…